 Financial Empowerment provides students with essential tools necessary to achieve financial prosperity.

 Expanding Industry Knowledge encourages students to explore career paths and career fields to identify the best fit for their personality, values, and interests.

 Building Personal Brand provides students with the skills to establish and maintain a positive professional reputation and take advantage of their professional networks.

 Developing Personal Health & Emotional Intelligence encourages students to recognize the importance of their own well-being and the impact on academic and career success.

-Strengthening Professional Judgement informs students of their ethical and financial obligations within law school and beyond.
+Strengthening Professional Judgement informs students of their ethical obligations and professional expectations within law school and beyond.